swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-17-use-a-self-hosted-runner-for-the-cicd-pipeline.md

 will be used to authenticate you on the GitHub Container Registry, allowing you to push the image there.

-!!! note

-    We opted to use the GitHub Container Registry for our self-hosted Docker image because of its close integration with our existing GitHub environment.
-This decision allows us to restrict our CI/CD processes to the GitHub infrastructure while also demonstrating its use.
-However, we could have also used our existing Google Cloud Container Registry.

 Follow the
 [_Managing Personal Access Token_ - GitHub docs](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens)
 guide to create a personal access token (classic) named `GHCR_PAT` with the